-The District operates the seventh largest school district of the 523 districts operating in the State serving 17,314 students for Fiscal Year 2015-2016 The District provides a full range of public education services at all grade levels ranging from kindergarten through grade twelve.
+The District operates the seventh largest school district of the 523 districts operating in the State serving 17,498 students for Fiscal Year 2016-2017 The District provides a full range of public education services at all grade levels ranging from kindergarten through grade twelve.
 In addition to a superior regular academic curriculum, the District offers a broad range of other programs for students including gifted/talented, English as a second language, fine arts, advanced college placement, interscholastic and intramural athletics, assistance for at-risk students and others.
 In addition, the District provides services beyond the broad K-12.
-The District operates an Early Childhood Education center, which serves children before they attend kindergarten and a Community Education program for adult continuing education.
+The District operates two Early Childhood Education centers and multiple classrooms throughout the district buildings, which serves children before they attend kindergarten and a Community Education program for adult continuing education.
 Some of the services provided to our students include instructional staff, instructional materials, instructional facilities, administrative and business service support, food service and bus transportation services and facility maintenance.